lmorg/murex/docs/commands/foreach.md

 a code block for each iteration with the value of the iterated element passed to it.

+Unlike `foreach`, `formap`'s default output is `str`, so each new line will be treated as a list item

 ## Usage

-`{ code-block }` reads from a variable and writes to an array / unbuffered STDOUT
+`{ code-block }` reads from a variable and writes to an array / unbuffered STDOUT:

     <stdin> -> foreach variable { code-block } -> <stdout>

-`{ code-block }` reads from STDIN and writes to an array / unbuffered STDOUT
+`{ code-block }` reads from STDIN and writes to an array / unbuffered STDOUT:

     <stdin> -> foreach { -> code-block } -> <stdout>

-`foreach` writes to a buffered JSON map
+`foreach` writes to a buffered JSON map:

     <stdin> -> foreach --jmap variable { code-block (map key) } { code-block (map value) } -> <stdout>